Workplace Behaviors to Support Your Company Culture

 Be able to recognize and evaluate your emotions “in the moment”, understand the links between your feelings, what you think, do and say and use this awareness to better manage your responses and behaviors when communicating with others.

-Able to immediately aware of their feelings of rising stress and to maintain composure and control emotions under pressure or opposition (such as time pressure or job ambiguity); is able to calm themselves and deal with stress productively.
+Able to immediately be aware of their feelings of rising stress and to maintain composure and control emotions under pressure or opposition (such as time pressure or job ambiguity); is able to calm themselves and deal with stress productively.

 Delegates decision-making authority and / or task responsibility to others to maximize the organization's and individual's' effectiveness.